 (2) The exclusive venue in any action by or against the association is in [designate appropriate court].
 The association may, at its option, waive this venue as to specific actions.

-[Optional
+[Optional:

 D. (1) The legislature finds:

 (a) The potential for widespread and massive damage to persons and property caused by natural disasters such as earthquakes, windstorms, or fire in this State can generate insurance claims of such a number as to render numerous insurers operating within this State insolvent and therefore unable to satisfy covered claims;